MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/delete-exchange-online-transcripts.md

 ## Deleting transcript copy in ODSP via Microsoft Purview

-You can choose to delete Teams meeting recordings along with their accompanying transcripts by using an *auto-apply retention label policy* that identifies these files from OneDrive and SharePoint Transcript (ODSP) or ODB Transcript.
+You can choose to delete Teams meeting recordings along with their accompanying transcripts by using an *auto-apply retention label policy* that identifies these files from OneDrive and SharePoint (ODSP) transcript or ODB transcript.
 For more information, see [Automatically apply a retention label to Microsoft 365 items](/purview/apply-retention-labels-automatically).

 Here are the most relevant sections to help you get started: